-Audio noise can inhibit the pilot’s ability to decipher the ILS/VOR Morse code identifier or the VOR voice signal (e.g. Automatic Terminal Information System).
+Audio noise can inhibit the pilot’s ability to decipher the ILS/VOR Morse code identifier or the VOR voice signal (e.g., Automatic Terminal Information System).
 The Glide Slope receiver does not contain audio circuitry.

 A demonstration with the desired signal was not possible, because the test site was not near the Marker Beacon.
 Also, generating a simulated Marker Beacon Signal would cause misleading navigation information to aircraft near the airport.